From BR Bullpen

 Feldman allowed 12 runs in a start on August 12, 2008, as Texas lost a 19-17 decision to the Boston Red Sox.
 It had been over 90 years since Gene Packard was the previous big leaguer to give up 12 runs and not take the loss.

 Feldman signed as a free agent with the Chicago Cubs for the 2013 season.
 Inserted in the team's starting rotation, he pitched his first career complete game on May 1st, when he defeated the San Diego Padres, 6-2. he also fanned a career-high 12 batters and had an RBI double that day.
 He continued to pitch well, compiling a record of 7-6, 3.46 in 15 starts for the struggling Cubs.
 On July 2nd, he was traded to the Baltimore Orioles in return for Ps Pedro Strop and Jake Arrieta.
 He won his first game for his new team on July 14th when he defeated the Toronto Blue Jays, 7-4, in the last game before the All-Star break.
+He went 5-6, 4.27 in 15 starts for the Orioles, for a combined record of 12-12, 3.86 in 30 starts, pitching 181 2/3 innings and striking out 132 batters.
+A free agent after the season, he signed a three-year deal with the Houston Astros, with the mission of having to anchor a starting rotation that was dismal in 2013.

 Notable Achievements